atibagheri/Scanpy-scRNAseq/README.md

 Key steps include:

+**Key steps include:**

-*Loading raw count matrices
+- **Loading raw count matrices**
-Import the scRNA-seq data (e.g., .h5ad or .mtx files) into an AnnData object for analysis.
+  Import the scRNA-seq data (e.g., `.h5ad` or `.mtx` files) into an `AnnData` object for analysis.

-*Quality control (cell and gene filtering)
+- **Quality control (cell and gene filtering)**
   Remove low-quality cells and genes with low expression to improve downstream analysis.

-*Normalization and log-transformation
+- **Normalization and log-transformation**
   Normalize counts to account for sequencing depth and transform to log scale for comparability.

-*Identification of highly variable genes
+- **Identification of highly variable genes**
   Select genes that capture the most biological variation, which improves dimensionality reduction and clustering.

-*Dimensionality reduction (PCA, UMAP)
+- **Dimensionality reduction (PCA, UMAP)**
   Reduce the dataset’s complexity using principal component analysis (PCA) and visualize cells in 2D space using UMAP.

-*Clustering and visualization
+- **Clustering and visualization**
   Group cells into clusters based on transcriptional similarity and visualize results using UMAP or t-SNE plots.

-*Integration
+- **Integration**
   Combine multiple datasets or batches to correct for batch effects and allow joint analysis of different samples.

-*Analysis
+- **Analysis**
   Explore biological patterns in clusters, cell types, or conditions using various downstream analyses.

-*Counting cells
+- **Counting cells**
   Quantify the number of cells per cluster or per condition for summary statistics and comparison.

-*Differential expression (DE) analysis
+- **Differential expression (DE) analysis**
   Identify genes that are significantly up- or down-regulated between clusters, conditions, or cell types.

-*Gene Ontology (GO) enrichment
+- **Gene Ontology (GO) enrichment**
   Perform functional enrichment analysis on DE genes to interpret their biological significance.

-*Scoring gene signatures
+- **Scoring gene signatures**
   Calculate signature scores for predefined gene sets to assess pathway activity or cell states across clusters.

 ---